-NC-SI Over RBT
+NC-SI over RBT

 For the purposes of this specification, the OCP NIC 3.0 card NC-SI signals min and max electrical trace length shall be between 2 inches and 4 inches on standard FR4 material.
 Additional trace length may be achieved with the use of lower loss material.
 This selection is left up to the card vendor when considering board materials.
 The traces shall be implemented as 50 Ohm ± 10% impedance controlled nets.
-This requirement applies to both the small and large form factor OCP NIC 3.0 cards.
+This requirement applies to both the SFF and LFF OCP NIC 3.0 cards.

-NC-SI Over RBT isolation buffers are required on the system board.
+NC-SI over RBT isolation buffers are required on the system board.
 The requirements for additional add-in card loading are reduced.
 OCP NIC 3.0 card and baseboard designers are encouraged to follow the guidelines defined in the RMII and NC-SI specifications for physical routing.
 Refer to Section 3.4.4 and the DSP0222 specification for example interconnect topologies.

 Timing Budget